bobbyinfj/the-voter-guider/FIXES_APPLIED.md

 All outstanding issues have been fixed.
 The repository is now ready to push to GitHub.

+**NOTE (2025-11-XX):** This project has been migrated from Supabase to Neon PostgreSQL 17.
+All Supabase references have been removed.
+See commit history for migration details.

 ## Issues Fixed

 ### 1. ✅ Git Status - All Changes Committed